bruslim/bruslim.github.io/_posts/2014-09-22-script-your-cover-letter.md

 send a slightly modified version to each company.

 Modifying the letter by hand is error prone.
-It is trivial task to write a program which which could load a template, and apply replacement values consistently.
+It is trivial task to write a program which could load a template, and apply replacement values consistently.

 I wrote my program for node, and used the handlebars template language.